Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 The Velox boiler has a gas turbine compressor that sends compressed air into the combustion chamber, where more heat is released.
 The increased rate of heat release enhances the flue gases velocity to the speed of sound.
 The flue gases pass from the fire tubes at the bottom of the combustion chamber and surround water filled tubes.

 Water is forced from the economizer to the circulating pump at high speed causing the heat to transfer from the gases to the water very rapidly.
 The water and steam move to the water separator and on to the superheater.
-As with the Loeffler boiler, the flue gases are used to heat the superheater.
+As with the Loeffler boiler, the flue gasses are used to heat the superheater.

 The Cornish boiler is the simplest form of boiler.
 It is a fire tube boiler that has a long horizontal tube with a single flue that contains the fire.
 The cylindrical shell of a Cornish boiler is one to two meters in diameter and can be four to seven meters long.